 Renowned botanist Dr Steve Hopper and local Elder Lynette Knapp have recorded an interview in Albany on Mineng country.
 The interview takes place at the local lizard traps that Aboriginal people would use to capture lizards for food, and details exactly how they would go about doing this.
 Dr Sarah Drummond, Elder Lynette Knapp and daughter Shandell Cummings have recorded a session on working collaboratively with the Indigenous community on projects in Albany, focussing on intellectual property.

-Students also participate in a live online discussion panel with Kimberley region based experts from Bush Heritage Australia, including Wardandi women Chontarle Bellottie, ecologist expert Dr Michelle Hall and Wunambal Gaambera Health Country Manager Tom Vigilante, who are joined by local bush ranger Desmond to talk about the protocols and the ‘right way’ of working with Indigenous communities on their land.
+Students also participate in a live online discussion panel with Kimberly region-based experts from Bush Heritage Australia, including Wardandi women Chontarle Bellottie, ecologist expert Dr Michelle Hall and Wunambal Gaambera Health Country Manager Tom Vigilante, who are joined by local bush ranger Desmond to talk about the protocols and the ‘right way’ of working with Indigenous communities on their land.

-The School of Indigenous Studies continues to explore ways that technology can further enhance this unit, including the implementation of real-time virtual on-country experiences.
+The School of Indigenous Studies is keen to explore ways that technology can further enhance this unit, including the implementation of real-time virtual on-country experiences.
 These kinds of technology-rich experiences not only benefit non-Indigenous students’ understanding of connection to country, but also allow Indigenous students to reconnect from afar.

 3.1.
-Review and refine institutional policy to support flexible and blended learning modes
+Review and refine institutional policy to enable flexible and blended learning modes

 3.1.1.
 Adopt a strategic, university-wide position on flexible and blended learning

 3.1.2.
-Develop a set of digital accessibility measures to support students that may not have access to technology for learning
+Develop a set of digital accessibility measures to empower students that may not have access to technology for learning

 3.1.3.
 Review and address access and policy barriers for Indigenous RRR students to undertake studies in their community